 In order to improve the gaming experience, you might have adjusted your CPU settings to the highest mode.
 However, this will lead to excessive energy consumption which may cause the crash.

 So if you’re overclocking the GPU, you can try to set your CPU clock speed back to the default.
 Many users find it helpful after doing so.

 Also, turning down all the graphics settings to the lowest can help your Unreal Engine run smoothly.

 If this fixes your crashing issues, congrats!
 But if not, you can try the next fix.

 Fix 5: Change your default graphics card

 Is there a Unreal Engine is exiting due to D3D device being lost warning on your screen?
 In this case, the problem may be caused by your integrated graphics card for its limited performance.

-If you have a dedicated graphics card installed in your PC, you can set your dedicated graphics card as default graphics card to fix this error.
+If you have a dedicated graphics card installed in your PC, you can set your dedicated graphics card as the default graphics card to fix this error.

 1) On your screen, right-click, and select NVIDIA Control Panel.